evanlyf12/boba-smores/README.md

 This app is a personal **Customer Relationship Management** (CRM) for our assigned simulated client.
 It was designed to aid our client in managing personal and professional contacts to maintain meaningful and productive connections.

-### How to use
-Open a terminal in the main directory and follow the commands below.
+### Local Set Up

+#### Prerequisites
+- Clone repository to local machine

+#### Installing dependencies & running app
 1. To download dependencies in backend and frontend:
 ```
 npm run setup
 ```
-2. To download concurrently and other dependancies in the root folder:
+2. To download concurrently and other dependencies in the root folder:
 ```
 npm i
 ```
-3. To run the web app, this will start up the back end and front end:
+3. To run the web app, this will start up the back end and front end concurrently:
 ```
 npm run dev
 ```